toi500/toiflow/README.md

 # ToiFlow: A Secure Flowise Chatbot Proxy

-ToiFlow provides a secure proxy for hosting the [Flowise chatbot](https://github.com/FlowiseAI/FlowiseChatEmbed), allowing users to maintain all features of the native Flowise chatbot while enhancing security for public embed chatbots.
+ToiFlow provides a secure proxy for hosting the [Flowise chatbot](https://github.com/FlowiseAI/FlowiseChatEmbed), allowing users to maintain all features of the native Flowise chatbot while enhancing security for the public embed chatbot.

 https://github.com/user-attachments/assets/a4de560f-1395-4cd5-91f6-86f1aab002ca